bimalabs/skeleton/README.md

     - todo
 ```

-Now, you can rerun using `task run` and try `/api/v1/todos` and then the result like below
+Now, you can rerun using `bima run` and try `/api/v1/todos` and then the result like below

 ![Response header](assets/response-header-middleware.png)